JishnuM/oauth2orize_implementation/README.md

 ##  Usage

-This is an implementation of an Oauth2.0 provider with the implicit flow authorization method strongly developed, and asample Javascript SDK added to access the provider.
+This is an implementation of an Oauth2.0 provider with the implicit flow authorization in focus.

+A sample Javascript SDK is included to access the provider.

 ### Registration and Account